Get Schooled

 Reach out

-Top questions to ask in an Informational Interview
+Top questions to ask in an informational interview

 Once you schedule your interview, it's time to prepare your questions.
 Depending on how long you have, you may not be able to get through all of your questions, so be sure to ask the ones you want answered most at the beginning of the conversation, and save the rest to ask later if there’s time.